Frequently Asked Questions

 Absolutely!
 Before delivery, we’ll ask you how you’d like your masters formatted.
 Currently, we offer the following formats for masters:

-• .WAV files at 24-bit depth at 96kHz for Apple Digital Masters
+.WAV files at 24-bit depth from 44.1khz to 96kHz for Apple Digital Masters

 If you don’t know what format you need, let us know.
 We can help you out.